TopG85/Safeguarding/README.md

 - Regular content review workflows

 **Acceptance Criteria:**
-- Content management system allows updates without technical expertise.
+- A content management system allows updates without technical expertise.
 - User analytics are accessible and exportable.
 - Security controls are in place to protect user data.
 - Content review workflows are documented and functional.